qui113x/PacketWhisper/README.md

 NOTE: Since most environments are NAT'd at the perimeter (removing visibility of client's IP address), this mode is generally only useful for transferring data between systems connected to the same local /24 network (for example, the guest wifi at your favorite coffee shop).

-Since Common Website ciphers only have the source IP address as a way to distinguish its queries from all the other similar DNS queries on the network, PacketWhisper will transmit a unique "knock sequence" DNS query at beginning and end of the payload, which helps us pick out the transmitting host from the pcap file later.
+Since Common Website ciphers only have the source IP address as a way to distinguish its queries from all the other similar DNS queries on the network, PacketWhisper will transmit a unique "knock sequence" DNS query at the beginning and end of the payload.
+This helps us pick out the transmitting host from the pcap file later.

 Example FQDN:  www.github.com